ConsultingMD/blog/source/_posts/2015-06-02-convention-and-the-polymorph.markdown

 author: Rick Cobb
 ---

+or

-# Polymorphic associations can drive you insane
+### Polymorphic associations can drive you insane

 With apologies to [Joseph Stein](https://youtu.be/7V2lxFWBqfI):